jin-gizmo/docma/doc/user-guide/09-fonts.md

 standard HTML / CSS mechanisms.

 !!! tip
-    Please don't do this in a production environment.
+    Best to avoid doing this in a production environment when producing PDF output.

 For example, the following shows two different mechanisms for incorporating the *Barrio* and *Dokdo* fonts from Google Fonts using HTML `<link>` and CSS